SecondGG/6424650015/index.md

 I took many courses to improve my Data Science knowledge.

-However, I still desire to learn more (not only just in this field of study) and I won't stop learning.
+However, I still desire to gain more knowledge (not only just in this field of study) and I won't stop learning.

 You can check out my related certificates [here](https://drive.google.com/drive/u/0/folders/1YldtjG_ri4yjCcnyNDO431PY4XQo3ioj).